kanjun/roam-beautified/README.md

 ## Instructions:
 1. Download Stylus: https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en
-2. Install the SF Pro Display and Inter fonts.
+2. Install the following fonts:
+  a.
+SF Pro Display
+  b.
+Inter
 3. Copy the roam-beautified.css text into Stylus
 4. In Stylus, at the bottom of the page where it says "Applies to", set it up to say "Applies to URLs starting with https://roamresearch.com/#/"